4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 Among them, necessary elements include:

 - `UNION other_table`: `other_table` refers to the secondary table for WINDOW UNION.
 The primary and secondary tables' schemas need to keep consistent.
 In most cases, the schema of the primary table and the secondary table are different.
-We can ensure the schema consistency of the primary and secondary tables involved in window calculation by column filtering and default column configuration.
-Column filtering can also remove useless columns and only do WINDOW UNION and aggregation on important columns.
+We can ensure the schema consistency of the primary and secondary tables involved in window calculation by column projection and default column configuration.
+Column projection can also remove useless columns and only do WINDOW UNION and aggregation on important columns.

-- `PARTITION BY key_col`: Indicates that data is spliced by column `key_col` from the secondary table.
+- `PARTITION BY key_col`: Indicates that main table and secondary table are combined according to column `key_col`.

 - `ORDER BY order_col`: Indicates that the secondary table is sorted in accordance with`order_col` columns.